Le Castelet

 Le Castelet ([lə kastəlɛ]) is a commune in the Calvados department in northwestern France.
 The municipality was established on 1 January 2019 by merger of the former communes of Garcelles-Secqueville and Saint-Aignan-de-Cramesnil.

+Geography

+The commune is made up of the following collection of villages and hamlets, Garcelles-Secqueville and Saint-Aignan-de-Cramesnil.

+Sport

+The commune has a 27 hole golf course, Golf de Caen Garcelles, which opened in 1989.